WTVH: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WTVH shut down its analog signal, over VHF channel 5, on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 47.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
+WTVH shut down its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 47, using virtual channel 5.

 In January 2015, WTVH's second digital subchannel began carrying the Grit network.
 On February 13, 2017, WTVH's third digital subchannel began carrying Sinclair's TBD network.
 Grit was removed from WTVH-DT2 on February 28, 2017, and replaced by Charge!, another Sinclair-owned network.